Four active COVID-19 cases in Andamans | Health

 - India

-Four COVID-19 patients are currently undergoing treatment in Andaman and Nicobar Islands, a health bulletin said on Friday.
+Four COVID-19 patients are currently undergoing treatment in Andaman and Nicobar Islands, a health bulletin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)